-1. Introduction
+1 Introduction

-Accurate evaluation and prediction of the stress at the surface of the ocean is critical to a large range of problems including air-sea heat, moisture, and gas exchanges because turbulent diffusivity generally dominates its molecular counterpart by orders of magnitude, and thus, is the primary mechanism for transport.
+Accurate evaluation and prediction of the stress at the surface of the ocean is critical to a large range of problems including air-sea heat, moisture, and gas exchanges, because turbulent diffusivity generally dominates its molecular counterpart by orders of magnitude, and thus, is the primary mechanism for transport.
 Unfortunately, the range of scales involved renders direct numerical simulation inadequate for models of these air-sea processes.
 Furthermore, high resolution data are sparse, and detailed experiments are unsuitable for routine field observations.
 Therefore, most applications require that the surface stress be derived from readily obtained and resolved variables.
-For flow over a smooth, flat plate, upon which boundary layer turbulence theory is derived, this approach is quite successful because the stress in the vicinity of the surface can be considered to be constant, resulting in the well-known "law of the wall."
+For flow over a smooth, flat plate, upon which boundary-layer turbulence theory is derived, this approach is quite successful because the stress in the vicinity of the surface can be considered to be constant, resulting in the wellknown "law of the wall."
 Succinctly, the law of the wall identifies three distinct layers: the viscous sublayer, where molecular stresses dominate, a log layer, where the turbulent stresses dominate, and a defect layer.
-Except in the defect layer, the constant stress layer assumption lead to self similar functions for the velocity profile in the form of the classical log-linear profiles.
-Unlike air-flow over flat surfaces, individual stress components for the marine boundary layer are not well resolved, and their interactions are even more obscure.
+Except in the defect layer, which is not considered further in this paper, the constant stress layer assumption leads to self-similar functions for the velocity profile in the form of the classical log-linear profiles.
+Unlike air flow over flat surfaces, individual stress components for the marine boundary layer are not well resolved, and their interactions are even more obscured.
 The complicating factor for the oceanic case is the presence of a free surface at the boundary.
 As the wind blows over the ocean, waves form, grow, interact with each other, and eventually break.
-In addition to the stress from the viscous boundary effects and turbulence, there is also stress due to the form of the waves (e.g. Janssen 1989; Edson and Fairall, 1998; Hare et al., 1997; Belcher and Hunt, 1993; Makin et al., 1995).
-Therefore, the stress at the surface is highly dependent on the sea-state.
-For the purpose of this paper, we split the stress from the waves (form drag) into the two main components: wave-induced and air-flow separation.
+In addition to the stress from the viscous boundary effects and turbulence, there is also stress due to the form of the waves (e.g. Janssen 1989; Belcher and Hunt 1993; Makin et al. 1995; Hare et al. 1997; Edson and Fairall 1998).
+Therefore, the stress at the surface is highly dependent on the sea state.
+For the purpose of this paper, we follow Kudryavtsev and Makin (2001) and split the stress from the waves (form drag) into the two main components: wave-induced and stress due to air-flow separation.
 For purely wind-wave seas, the wave-induced stress component is the momentum flux into the ocean, which creates, feeds, and maintains the waves.
-Air-flow separation stress occurs when the waves become too steep for the air to follow the surface.
+Air-flow separation stress occurs when the near-surface air is unable to follow the undulating surface locally because of extreme wave steepness, wave breaking or some other unresolved mechanism.